-Cyber crime fighting has been added to your bookmarks.
+Cyber crime fighting has been saved

 Enterprises have to go on the offense to protect themselves from a rising tide of cyber crime.
 Collective intelligence and human judgment supported by advanced security analytics can help.